-ID of the specific objective 1 Title of the specific objective Increase employment and rapid integration of NEETs via YEI into the labour market Results that the Member States seek to achieve with Union support in NEET status, which is significantly above the European average of 15.9%.
+ID of the specific objective 1 Title of the specific objective Increase employment and rapid integration of NEETs via YEI into the labour market Results that the Member States seek to achieve with Union support Croatia faces significant rise of youth not in employment, education or training (NEET).
+In 2013 20.9% of Croatian youth was in NEET status, which is significantly above the European average of 15.9%.
 Croatia exhibits higher NEET figures for the subgroup of 25-29 (amounting to 26.3%), than the EU prioritised group of 15-24 (18.6%).
 If not integrated, NEETs lose skills and qualifications, while postponing transition to social adulthood, which calls for targeted action.
 The Youth Guarantee Implementation Plan, adopted by Croatian Government in April 2014, constitutes a comprehensive plan of youth directed activities, whether they are financed from national, EU or other sources that focuses its efforts on youth under

 30 years old.
 YEI in Croatia will focus on providing measures to young unemployed and inactive NEETs who can be placed in employment or education or training rapidly within the 4 month period stipulated in YGIP.
 This SO will therefore only target unemployed and inactive NEETs, while SO 8.ii.1./ESF will support long-term unemployed NEETs.
 In 2011 62,680 (7.8%) young people aged 15-29 were in inactive status, which is significantly above the European average.
 As a result of the activities under this SO, the employability of inactive NEETs will increase through training and employment measures, as well as apprenticeship schemes, while accompanying measures will focus on motivation and increase of self-confidence, as well as other professional orientation measures.

-To complement the main focus on supporting NEETs into employment, activities aimed at returning NEETs into education are a combination of measures identified in the Strategy of Science, Education and Technology, and can be divided into several measures:

-The first measure includes the return into the educational system for the members of vulnerable groups and consists of two phases:

-First phase includes inter-sectoral cooperation in identifying young persons/members of vulnerable groups who are A)out of the education system or B) due to the lack of qualifications and competences are not included in the labour market
+To complement the main focus on supporting NEETs into employment, activities aimed at returning NEETs into education are a combination of measures identified in the Strategy of Science, Education and Technology, and can be divided into several measures.
+The first measure includes the return into the educational system for the members of vulnerable groups and consists of two phases.
+First phase includes inter-sectoral cooperation in identifying young persons/members of vulnerable groups who are A) out of the education system or B) due to the lack of qualifications and competences are not included in the labour market.
 Second phase includes the return to the educational system by provision of scholarships by the relevant national entity.
 The second measure includes education of NEETs with low level of qualifications or with inadequate qualifications where in addition to enrolling an adult education programme, foreign language courses and driving licence exam will be funded as well.
 The third measure includes provision of second chance opportunities in access to higher education.
-Higher education institutions will be funded to implement outreach activities to identify NEETs in order to integrate them into individualized study programmes.
+Higher education institutions will be funded to implement outreach activities to identify NEETs in order to integrate them into individualised study programmes.
 Key results expected to be achieved through direct support to NEETs are activation and reactivation of unemployed and inactive NEETs, increased employment and self-employment, as well as the level of their employability.

-Table 4a: YEI result indicators and programme-specific result indicators corresponding to the specific objective (by priority axis or by part of a priority axis)
+Table 4a: YEI and YEI REACT-EU result indicators and programme-specific result indicators corresponding to the specific objective (by investment priority)